A beginner's guide to League of Legends esports

 Meanwhile, down in the bottom (bot) lane, teams tend to find more advantage here for kills early on than in other lanes (it's also a closer proximity for bagging some dragons).
 Keep your eyes glued on the bot lane, as you're bound to see some big plays.

 Controlling a lane is key to dominating a map and you'll struggle to find a more eagerly contested piece of real estate on Summoner's Rift than the mid lane.
 The shortest direct path to the Nexus, it's arguably the most important lane and, as a result, not exactly short of action itself.

 What do players do with gold?

 Players who win gold on the map can use it to buy items from a shop located at the fountain.
-Items include everything from armour to magic resistance, attack damage to speed and ability power.
+Items include everything from armor to magic resistance, attack damage to speed and ability power.
 Players can carry six items at a time.
 Often what separates a good player from a great player is being smart with which items they select.